joemoose/dungeoneers.d20/docs/appendix-h.md

 You have a variety of unique abilities.
 When you first create your character and **every time you gain a new level**, choose one talent from the following list or gain **mastery** of a talent you already know.

-- **BACKSTAB**: When you attack a creature that isn’t aware of you, in addition to the advantage you would typically gain, you double your damage after first reducing it by the armor rating if any.
+- **BACKSTAB**: When you attack a creature that isn’t aware of you, in addition to the advantage you would typically gain, you double your damage after first reducing it by the armor rating, if any.

 	**Mastery**: During combat, as part of your attack, you can make a DEX *or* WIL check against a creature aware of you to flank or confuse the target, adding a +d12 damage bonus.